Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/02-files/page-01.md

 <div class="divider-heading"></div>

 Web designers use all types of files to create sites including `.html`, `.css`, `.php`, `.aspx`, and more.
-How files are created and saved will affect how they are processed; a `.css` will not be displayed like a web page, but an `.html` file will.
+How one creates and saves files affect how they are processed; a `.css` files do not display the same as an `.html` web page.

-`.html` (and other) **Pages** are required by web sites because they contain the visible content of that site.
-Furthermore, other files (such as images and other media) typically are accessed by pages using hyperlinks, embeds and more which we will cover in greater detail.
+Web sites require `.html` (or other web) ** Pages** because they contain the visible content of that site.
+Furthermore, other files (such as images and other media) typically are accessed by pages using hyperlinks, embeds, and more, which we will cover in greater detail.

 <div class="divider-pg"></div>